-This long-revered grass, the Miscanthus Gracillimus, has remained a popular staple as an ornamental piece in landscapes due to its graceful green leaves.
+This long-revered grass, the Miscanthus Gracillimus shrub, has remained a popular staple as an ornamental piece in landscapes due to its graceful green leaves.

 This classically shaped ornamental grass features fine narrow foliage with white midribs and a medium-sized slender form in early spring.
 In the fall, it shows a bronze autumn color and will withstand harsh winters quite well.
-Miscanthus sinensis gracillimus grass maintain winter interest with its silvery white foliate during the cold months if left standing.
+Miscanthus sinensis gracillimus grass maintains winter interest with its silvery white foliate during the cold months if left standing.

 This dwarf maiden grass cultivars tassel-like blossoms appear in fall and feature a brownish color.
-Perfect for cut foliage in wedding bouquet or wreaths.
+Perfect for cut foliage in wedding bouquets or wreaths.
 The narrow foliage, gracefully rounded form, and spectacular fall colors make the Gracillimus miscanthus grass a favorite amongst landscapers and cottage gardens.

 This plant does well in full sun to part shade and is easily grown in average medium, well-drained soil.
 Undoubtedly, this maiden grass is tolerant of a wide range of soils even heavy clay or drained sandy soils.

 The Gracillimus is fairly adaptable but will not tolerate excessive winter moisture well.
 However, it is tolerant of summer heat and humidity and it is also drought tolerant and deer resistant at maturity.